johann-solo/oliveandmango.github.io/site/content/blog/2017-12-29-rosemary-cranberry-crisps.md

 <br>
 <br>

 Not only are they a more cost effective way of enjoying these crackers but they are even more fresh and flavourful made at home by you!
 These will be on repeat!!
 I already made one other batch.
 We absolutely love them and know you will too!
-They are always part of my charcuterie board or cheese platers and make the perfect edible "plate".
+They are always part of my charcuterie board or cheese platters and make the perfect edible "plate".
 For more on making your own charcuterie board see my post [Awesome platters for entertaining your guests](https://www.oliveandmango.com/awesome-platters-for-entertaining-your-guests/).
 <br>
 <br>
 ![Rosemary Cranberry Crisps](/images/uploads/2017_12_29_rosemary_cranberry_crisps_5.jpg)